Language Model Goal Selection Differs from Humans' in a Self-Directed Learning Task: Prompts

 \subsection{Chain of Thought}

 Following \cite{coda2024cogbench}, we created a separate prompt to induce chain-of-thought reasoning in a subset of the models.
 This was achieved by appending the following sentence to the prompt, replacing instructions on how to answer concisely: ``First break down the problem into smaller steps and reason through each step logically in a maximum of 100 words before giving your final answer in the format 'Final answer: <your choice>'.
 It is very important that you always answer in the right format even if you have no idea or you believe there is not enough information.
 A: Let's think step by step: 1. ''.
+CoT traces were not appended to the trial-by-trial history.